pnp/PnP/Samples/Core.Settings.Audit/readme.md

 # Control auditing settings in site collection using CSOM #

 ### Summary ###
-Demonstrates how to control auditing settings in teh site collection level usign CSOM.
+Demonstrates how to control auditing settings in the site collection level using CSOM.

 ### Applies to ###
--  Office 365 Multi Tenant (MT) - Waiting for new redistributable
+-  Office 365 Multi Tenant (MT) - Waiting for new re-distributable
 -  Office 365 Dedicated (D)
 -  SharePoint 2013 on-premises

 ### Prerequisites ###
-Any special pre-requisites?
+2014 December CU installed on farm for on-premises or new re-distributable package for cloud CSOM (released around end of January 2015).

 ### Solution ###
 Solution | Author(s)